 Because Pay Per Meet doesn’t require much money or commitment, it can attract sugar daddies who just want to meet you once or twice for sexual benefits.

 Here’s an example: You meet a potential sugar daddy online.
 He wants to meet you for drinks and sex and he offers you a PPM of $xxx.

-This is when a sugar relationship can cross that find line into sex work.
+This is when a sugar relationship can cross that fine line into sex work.